NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 ## Overview

 Figure 1 shows the flow of Batch Authorization Delegation.
-Note that a leader-client MAY coordinate several Sub-clients.
-For simplicity, only one Sub-client is shown in Figure 1.
+Note that a leader-client MAY coordinate several sub-clients.
+For simplicity, only one sub-client is shown in Figure 1.

 ~~~
 +----++-------------+    +----+        +----------++----+